Ingenious-02/nitpy-cohort-1/README.md

 # nitpy-cohort-1
 NitHub University of Lagos Python Course Cohort 1.

 My name is Ibraheem.
+This is a repository for my NITPY course and project.

-This is from my local PC.
+## Documentation